chauff/cse1500-web-transcripts/Lecture-3.md

 ## Take-aways of book chapter 4

 If you have already read Chapter 4 of the course book, you should know:

 - the basics of JavaScript,
 - how to include JavaScript in your web application,
 - how to declare variables and functions, etc.,
 - what the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is.

-You should have also learnt about `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
+You should have also learned about `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
 It provides a lower-level API to simplify working with the DOM across browsers. `jQuery` is still one of the most popular JavaScript libraries in use today (despite the rise of alternatives, newer frameworks that incorporate a lot of `jQuery` functionality), with more than half of the most trafficked web sites in the world relying on a variant of `jQuery`.
 Its strength is its ability to simplify tedious tasks.

 In this lecture we built upon chapter 4 and cover a number of important JavaScript design patterns.